arperez22/8051-Microcontroller-Based-User-Interface/README.md

 # 8051-Microcontroller-Based-User-Interface

 ## Overview
 This project implements a user interface using 8051 assembly, featuring an LCD screen and a keypad for interaction.
 The system is designed to handle user input efficiently while displaying necessary information on the LCD.
+Virtual Hardware is necessary for simulation purposes on the 8051 MCU IDE only.

 ## Features
 - **LCD Display Interface**: Displays menu options, memory contents, and user prompts.